scalableminds/webknossos/docs/tracing_ui.md

 TODO Add image

 ## Skeleton Tracing
-The goal for skeleton tracing is to reconstruct structures in a dataset that span across many data slices as graph of connected nodes.
-A typical example for a skeleton tracing is to follow a blood vessel for a few centimeters, placing a node every few slices.
+The goal for skeleton tracing is to reconstruct structures in a dataset that span across many data slices as a graph of connected nodes.
+A typical example of a skeleton tracing is to follow a blood vessel for a few centimeters, placing a node every few slices.
 (See image below)

 A typical skeleton tracing contains the reconstruction of one or more structures often with many thousand nodes.
 All connected nodes form a tree or more generally speaking a graph.

 Skeleton tracings can be downloaded, modified, imported using a human-readable XML-based file format called NML.

-This articles outline the available features and operations for viewing, editing, or creating new skeleton tracings in webKnossos.
+This article outlines the available features and operations for viewing, editing, or creating new skeleton tracings in webKnossos.

+TODO Add image of skeleton tracing

 ### Tracing Modes
-webKnossos supports several
+webKnossos supports several modes for displaying your dataset & interacting with skeleton tracings.

-- Orthogonal Mode
+#### Orthogonal Mode
+Orthogonal mode displays a dataset orthogonally to each of the three main axis x, y, z.
+Additionally, a fourth viewport shows the data and skeleton from a 3D perspective.
+All camera movement happen along the main axis.
+This view is especially useful for viewing your data in the highest possible quality alongside its main imaging axis, typically XY.
+Every single slice of raw data can be viewed.

+Most skeleton tracing operations and keyboard shortcuts are tailored for the Orthogonal Mode.

-- Flight
+#### Flight Mode
-- Arbitrary
+Flight mode allows an arbitrary view through the data.
+In contrast to orthogonal mode, any arbitrary slice through the dataset at any rotational angle of the camera is possible.
+In Flight mode, the data is projected on the inside of a sphere with the camera located at the center of the sphere.

+Spherical projection is especially useful when rotating the camera, as pixels close to the center of the screen move in a predictable manner.
+Interaction and movements in flight mode feel similar to First-Person (FPV) games.

+Flight mode is best used for annotating structures very quickly.
+Skill tracers can follow "tube"-like structure as though they were "flying" through them.
+Nodes are placed automatically along the flight path, creating skeleton very efficiently.

+#### Oblique Mode
+Oblique Mode is similar to Flight mode, but arbitrary cuts through the data are not projected on a sphere but are straight instead.

+TODO Add image of mode selection

 ### Nodes and Trees
 - Skeletons are trees